JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 Only a small fraction of ALMA- and VLA-detected parts of the cloud have an extinction measurement in JWST data.
-The insets in Figure \ref{fig:extinction_bra} show the regions with the largest overlap with ALMA 3 mm continuum shown in blue contours: Sgr B2 S is seen at $A_V = 90$, and several \hii regions associated with Sgr B2 M are observed at $A_V = 100$.
-However, the bulk of the Sgr B2 M protocluster is completely extincted in both recombination lines, as is Sgr B2 N. The measured extinction to S and M indicates that these protoclusters began removing the surrounding dust through feedback, whereas Sgr B2 N is still deeply embedded.
-Typically, due to the large number of \hii regions, Sgr B2 M is considered the oldest star forming region in the cloud, followed by Sgr B2 N, and then Sgr B2 S. An alternative interpretation for the observed extinction is that Sgr B2 S is located closer to the ``surface" of the cloud compared to Sgr B2 N.
+Sgr B2 S is seen at $A_V \approx 90$, and several \hii regions associated with Sgr B2 M are observed at $A_V \approx 100$.
+However, the bulk of the Sgr B2 M protocluster is completely \rr{extinguished} in both recombination lines, as is Sgr B2 N. The measured extinction to S and M \rr{could indicate} that these protoclusters began removing the surrounding dust through feedback, whereas Sgr B2 N is still deeply embedded.
+Typically, \rr{however}, due to the large number of \hii regions, Sgr B2 M is considered the oldest star forming region in the cloud, followed by Sgr B2 N, and then Sgr B2 S \citep{Qin2011, ginsburg_distributed_2018, meng_physical_2022}. \rr{Therefore,} an alternative interpretation for the observed extinction is that Sgr B2 S is located closer to the ``surface" of the cloud compared to Sgr B2 N.

 Dense star forming regions contain a large amount of shocked gas, either from protostellar outflows colliding with the surrounding interstellar medium, or at sites of the cloud-cloud collisions.
 Many outflows are detected in Sgr B2 DS based on SiO emission \citep{meng_physical_2022}, a known shock tracer.
-Another shock tracer covered with the NIRCam observations is \htwo.
-However, due to high extinction we see no \htwo emission associated with the cloud.
-One linear feature is detected between Sgr B2 S and M, marked with a red dotted square in Figure \ref{fig:extinction_bra}.
+Another shock tracer covered with the NIRCam observations is \htwo. \rr{We see no \htwo emission associated with the cloud \rf{, which we attribute to the high extinction.}} \rf{The one exception is a} linear feature between Sgr B2 S and M, marked with a red dotted square in Figure \ref{fig:extinction_bra}.
 A part of this feature is seen in \bra with a lower limit $A_V = 40$.

-We adopt an $A_V = 17$ foreground extinction in line with the \cite{nogueras-lara_galacticnucleus_2021} measurement.
-A. Ginsburg et al. (in preparation) used the presence of CO ice to estimate the extinction towards a nearby molecular cloud, The Brick, of $A_V = 17$.
-Our preliminary analysis of the \water ice discussed in Section \ref{sec:ccds} matches these results.
-However, the exact extinction law towards the Galactic Center is uncertain.
-Using an extinction law from \cite{gordon_one_2023} with $R_V=3.1$ results in an increase in the observed extinction by $\sim$30\%.